 Hair falling out is a major complaint of the patients suffering from thyroid disorder.
 It can be the alteration in the levels of secretion of thyroid hormones in the body.
 The levels might rise or fall above and below the normal values, called hyperthyroidism and hypothyroidism, respectively.
 Both of these conditions can trigger hair loss.
-Such conditions in which the hair loss occurs as a related symptom of a disease, it is often reversible and can be treated by simply reversing the root cause.
-The patient is in a need to treat his thyroid disorder which will reverse back the hair loss.
+Such conditions in which it occurs as a related symptom of a disease, it is often reversible and can be treated by simply reversing the root cause.
+The patient is in a need to treat his thyroid disorder which will reverse back the growth.
 Hair falling out can be as a result of hormonal changes.
 As these hormonal changes are a major part of female life, the reason behind female hair loss is mostly hormonal.

 Why is my hair falling out Female